Components of a Contract Operation

 The first main component of the Assignment construct is the Seal Definition which, in its Revealed form, is itself a structure consisting of four fields: txptr vout blinding method.

 • txptr is a more complex object than a simple hash of a Bitcoin Transaction.
-In particular, it can have two forms:
+In particular, it can have two distinct kinds:

-• Genesis seal which should be interpreted as a "self-referenced" definition.
+• A WitnessTx form which should be interpreted as a "self-referenced" definition.
 The use of this construct means that the transaction used as the seal definition coincides with the witness transaction that includes the present Assignment.
 Since the final txid of the transaction depends on all the state transition data, including txptr, it would be impossible to compute it because of the implied circular reference.
-In practice the Genesis Seal is a null field that has become necessary to handle several situations where no external UTXO is available: a notable example is the generation and update of Lightning Network's commitment transactions.
+In practice the WitnessTx is a null field that has become necessary to handle several situations where no external UTXO is available: a notable example is the generation and update of Lightning Network's commitment transactions or when the recipient doesn't have any available UTXO.

-• vout is the transaction output number of the transaction id entered in txptr (if it's Graph seal). txptr together with vout form the standard outpoint representation of Bitcoin transactions.
+• vout is the transaction output number of the Transaction Id entered in txptr, and it is only present if txptr is a Graph seal.
+The txptr field together with vout field constitute the standard outpoint representation of Bitcoin transactions.

 • blinding is a random number of 8 bytes, which allows the seal data to be effectively hidden once they have been hashed, improving resistance to brute-force attacks.